constellation-app/constellation/CoreNotesView/src/au/gov/asd/tac/constellation/views/notes/docs/notes-view.md

 ## Auto Generated Notes

-These are notes which are created by CONSTELLATION and are coloured blue.
+These are notes which are created by Constellation and are coloured blue.
 These notes are generated when plugins are executed.
 Unlike user generated notes, these notes cannot be edited or removed.

 NOTE: Auto generated notes are always created in the background but they won't be added to the Notes View unless the view is open.
-If you close CONSTELLATION before it has a chance to add those notes to the Notes View, those notes will be lost.
+If you close Constellation before it has a chance to add those notes to the Notes View, those notes will be lost.